BookUmrah.ca Now Accepting Applications for Umrah Visa

-Markham, ON –(Oct 25, 2018) — Millions of people undertake an Umrah pilgrimage to Makkah every year, some for the first time and others on an annual basis.
-A Canadian Air flight transportation Industry leader, Bookumrah.ca has announced that’s its now accepting applications for Umrah Visa.
-The Air fright booking ticket and visa application company with over 30 years in the airline industry announced this for its Muslims customers who are planning Hajj pilgrimage.
+Markham, ON –(Oct 28, 2018) — Millions of Muslims undertake an Umrah pilgrimage to Makkah every year, some for the first time and others annually.
+Bookumrah.ca, a Ministry of Hajj and Umrah approved Umrah travel agency based in Canada, has announced its now accepting applications for Umrah Visas and Umrah packages for this Islamic year 1440AH.
+The Umrah flight, Umrah package and Umrah visa specialist has been sending pilgrims to the holy cities of Makkah and Madinah for the last 13 years.

-The Umrah visa application is eligible for males above 18 years of age and females above 18 years of age but must be accompanied by a male family member unless the female is above 45 years of age.
-Also, pilgrims below 18 years of age can also apply with but must be accompanied by a male family member.
+Bookumrah.ca is a credible source of up to date information relating to the processing of Umrah visa applications for Canadian citizens and PR card holders.

+For example, this year pilgrims can apply for visas right through to 15th Shawwal 1440AH, while the last day to exit from Saudi Arabia will be the end of Shawwal 1440AH.
+Other important facts include advice on the additional repeat pilgrim fee of SAR 2000 + VAT (per person), applicable to pilgrims who had already been issued an Umrah Visa in the Islamic years 1440, 1439 and/or 1438AH.

+Umrah visa applications can be through this Umrah specialist who also provides hotel accommodation in Jeddah, Makkah and Madinah, full one-way and round-trip transportation services and additional tours and Mazarath to suit every budget.

-According to a client, Zaynab Fayyaz, “I was actually impressed with the hotels.
+Bookumrah.ca’s focus on customer service is apparent in its client testimonials.
+Zaynab Fayyaz says, “I was actually impressed with the hotels.
 Everything during the trip was perfectly planned and comfortable.
-I got everything I need on time to my comfort.”
+I got everything I needed, on time, to my comfort.”

-The visa application can be made through to 15th Shawwal 1440AH while the last day to exit will be the end of Shawwal 1440AH

-The best Canadian travel agency also provides hotels, transportation services for its Umrah pilgrimage while there are also full packages that comes with cheaper price.

-Additional repeat pilgrim fee of SAR 2000 + VAT (per person) are applicable to pilgrims who has already been issued an Umrah Visa in the Islamic year 1140, 1439 and/or 1438AH

-To learn more about traveling to Makkah and Madinah for Umrah, and for more information about BookUmrah.ca or Gala Travels, and to book a low-cost Umrah package today, please visit the website or call +1-866-471-1191.
+To learn more about traveling to Makkah and Madinah for Umrah, and for more information about BookUmrah.ca (part of Gala Travels), and to obtain an Umrah visa or book a full Umrah package today, please visit the website or call +1-866-471-1191.

 Media Contact: